A dynamical systems perspective on the thermodynamics of late-time cosmology: Summary and discussion

 Addressing a speculation raised in~\cite{Duary:2023nnf}, we show that the deceleration to acceleration transition is generally distinct from the thermodynamic phase transition.
 Although the two transitions may occur `nearly simultaneously' for the concordance model, these phenomena are not fundamentally connected.
 In fact, the phase transition occurs during the decelerating phase for $\Lambda${}CDM model with finite radiation component.
 This distinction is more obvious in the case of quintessence models, where the universe might never accelerate but encounters a phase transition for some initial conditions, while it can also accommodate phase transition during accelerated phase for other initial conditions.

-From the fundamental relation between specific heats and deceleration parameter, $C_P/C_V=-q$, it is clear that only an accelerating universe can sustain positive specific heats, i.e., thermodynamic stability.
-However, the necessary criteria of thermodynamic stability, $C_P>0$, $C_V>0$, and $C_P - C_V>0$, are never simultaneously satisfied anywhere in the phase space, therefore the evolution of the universe remains thermodynamically unstable.
+From the general relation between specific heats and deceleration parameter, $C_P/C_V=-q$, it is clear that only an accelerating universe can sustain positive specific heats, i.e., thermodynamic stability.
+However, the necessary criteria of thermodynamic stability, $C_P>0$, $C_V>0$, and $C_P - C_V>0$, are never simultaneously satisfied anywhere in the phase space for the concordance model and quintessence models, therefore the evolution of the universe remains thermodynamically unstable.
 In particular, at least one of these stability conditions is violated for the dynamically stable future attractors.
+We emphasize, however, that this lack of concavity in the entropy function does not imply the ruling out of the $\Lambda${}CDM or quintessence background models.
+The present results could also mean that the standard canonical ensemble based stability criteria may be limited, or inadequate, when applied to cosmological horizons.

+Finally, we extended our analysis to phantom dark energy models, where the equation of state parameter is permitted to cross into the regime $w< -1$.
+Similar to the previous models, we found that a thermodynamic phase transition --- marked by diverging specific heats --- remains a generic feature of the evolution, as the transition curve encloses the future attractor in the phase space.
+However, the thermodynamic stability of the phantom models differs significantly.
+We show that access to the phantom regime allows all necessary conditions for thermodynamic stability to be satisfied simultaneously, $C_P>0$, $C_V>0$, and $C_P - C_V>0$.
+Notably, the future attractor of the phantom models lies within this region of thermodynamic stability.
+This leads to an intriguing observation: while phantom scalar fields typically suffer from dynamical instabilities under small perturbations \cite{Carroll:2003st,Cline:2003gs}, they uniquely attain thermodynamic stability at their asymptotic future.

-Our analysis demonstrates that the dynamical systems approach is particularly effective for uncovering thermodynamic features of cosmological evolution, offering a broader overview compared to analysis with individual cosmological solutions.
+In conclusion, our analysis demonstrates that the dynamical systems approach is particularly effective for uncovering thermodynamic features of cosmological evolution.
+It is interesting to check whether our observation of thermodynamical stability in phantom regime is a model independent artifact.
+Furthermore, it is worthwhile to investigate if crossing the phantom divide is necessary to attain a thermodynamic stability.
+The framework that we have introduced in this work is perfect to address these questions.